-where 1 is a matrix and 1 is a vector with entries equal 1.
-The proof boils down to bounding each integral in the previous inequality and applying standard FEM convergence and interpolation estimates.
+where 1 is a matrix and 1 is a vector with all entries equal to 1.

-With the Cauchy-Schwarz inequality we get
+The proof boils down to bounding each integral in the previous inequality and applying standard finite element convergence and interpolation estimates.
+To begin with, the Cauchy-Schwarz inequality gives